2.2 Administration and governance of youth volunteering

 Website: www.mcp.gov.ba

+Beside the local voluntary sector in Bosnia and Herzegovina, there are other stakeholders influencing the promotion and development of volunteering.
+A few of these are governmental stakeholders that support volunteering.
 Regarding the profit sector, there are not many examples of their support towards volunteering.
-Corporate Social Responsibility (CSR) is still something new in BiH and not so much used at this point.
-Some of the international corporations that operate in BiH include CSR in their policy, however this has not been done in a systematic way and nor has it been promoted within the communities.
+Corporate Social Responsibility (CSR) is still something new in Bosnia and Herzegovina and not so much used at this point.
+Some of the international corporations that operate in Bosnia and Herzegovina include CSR in their policy, however this has not been done systematically and nor has it been promoted within the communities.
 In the future, CSR will be an interesting topic to be developed and promoted by the business sector.
-The civil society sector in BiH is not entirely prepared for these processes.
+The civil society sector in Bosnia and Herzegovina is not entirely prepared for these processes.

 In October 2024, following devastating floods and landslides, residents and activists in Jablanica united to clean up Lake Jablanica.
 This community-driven effort involved local citizens, environmental activists, and municipal authorities collaborating to remove debris and restore the lake's natural beauty.
 The initiative not only rehabilitated the environment but also strengthened community bonds through collective volunteerism.

 Launched in November 2022, the Beyond Words project at the Srebrenica Memorial Center engaged young researchers and volunteers in documenting oral histories of genocide survivors.
-This project was a collaborative effort supported by the United Nations Development Programme (UNDP) and the United Nations High Commissioner for Refugees (UNHCR).
+This project was a collaborative effort supported by the United Nations Development Program (UNDP) and the United Nations High Commissioner for Refugees (UNHCR).
 It provided a platform for volunteers, including descendants of victims, to contribute to preserving historical narratives, thereby fostering intergenerational dialogue and understanding.

 The "H.A.N.D."
-(Humanitarian Aid for the Needs of Development) project, initiated by the Bosnian Representative Association for Valuable Opportunities (BRAVO BiH) in 2023, exemplifies cross-sectoral cooperation.
+(Humanitarian Aid for the Needs of Development) project, initiated by the Bosnian Representative Association for Valuable Opportunities (BRAVO Bosnia and Herzegovina) in 2023, exemplifies cross-sectoral cooperation.
 This initiative brought together volunteers from various European countries to engage in humanitarian activities across Sarajevo, including assisting in migration camps, elderly care centers, kindergartens, and facilities for children with autism.
 The project facilitated cultural exchange and collective action, enhancing the social fabric of the communities involved.

-Commencing in August 2021, the Proactive Citizens (PRAGG) project, funded by the Swiss Agency for Development and Cooperation (SDC), aims to bolster civic engagement in BiH.
+Commencing in August 2021, the Proactive Citizens (PRAGG) project, funded by the Swiss Agency for Development and Cooperation (SDC), aims to bolster civic engagement in Bosnia and Herzegovina.
 This initiative focuses on empowering socially excluded groups by enhancing their participation in public policy development through collaboration with CSOs, not-for-profit media, and governmental authorities.
 The project underscores the importance of cross-sectoral partnerships in fostering democratic processes and social inclusion.